isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

 >
 >Properties added to this list are not integrated with the client's Transaction Properties list in the Admin view in advertising management.
 However, properties are added to the client's Transaction Properties list automatically, once advertising management actually gathers data for a property.
 Gathering happens when the conversion tag is implemented on a page and an end user completes a transaction that opens that page.

 Conversion properties can be set globally at the tool level and conditionally at the rule level.
-A globally configured Conversion Property is inherited by any dynamic tag management rules utilizing the Adobe Media Optimizer tool *`in addition`* to any conversion properties set in the rule.
+A globally configured Conversion Property is inherited by any Dynamic Tag Management rules utilizing the Adobe Media Optimizer tool *`in addition`* to any conversion properties set in the rule.

 **Segment ID (optional) **